verifyica-team/pipeliner/README.md

-### This README.md and other documentation is specific to a branch / release
+### This README.md and other documentation is specific to a branch / release, and may reference unreleased development features.

 ---